qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Auxiliary Fields

-As we are seeing in the previous figure, ``21`` fields have been automatically created and configured for labeling.
-For example, the ``Color`` auxiliary field type is a ``String`` and is named ``labeling_color`` in the underlying SQLite database.
+There are now ``19`` fields have been automatically created and configured for labeling.
+For example, the ``FontStyle`` auxiliary field type is a ``String`` and is named ``labeling_fontstyle`` in the underlying SQLite database.
 Moreover, we observe that there's ``1`` entity which is currently using these auxiliary fields (according to the current example).

-By the way, considering that auxiliary fields are linked to data-defined properties, we can observe that data-defined override options are setup correctly because of the icon |dataDefineOn| in the labeling tab:
+Notice that the icon |dataDefineOn| is displayed in the :guilabel:`Labels` properties tab indicating that the data-defined override options are set correctly:

 .. figure:: img/auxiliary_storage_dd.png
    :align: center